 In the USA, the idea of professional leagues in sports is quite old, unlike in India, where we are seeing since few years leagues getting formed in cricket, kabaddi, hockey etc. In the USA, there professional sports leagues for football, hockey, baseball.
 During my trip to USA last year, I happened to watch ice hockey live.
 Watching sports live has been growing in India for other sports also.
 Cricket has always got big audiences watching live at the stadiums.
 I also happened to watch IPL match live in 2012 at Sahara Stadium near Pune, but about it sometime later.
 I also had got opportunity watch tennis match at Commonwealth Youth Games back in 2008, again in Pune.

 I am not a big fan or follower of game of hockey, not certainly ice hockey.
 My business colleague had gotten tickets for this particular event on a Thursday night.
+I, obviously, had seen it once or twice on TV during some games, and also remember the brief scene on ice hockey field in the James Bond movie For Your Eyes Only.
+I certainly was eager to be at the game.
 The ice hockey league is managed by National Hockey League, and they only play ice hockey, unlike in India where we play only hockey on soil or artificial turfs.
 The game was between Philadelphia Flyers and Colorado Avalanche.
 In the evening, after the work, we took SEPTA underground train and alighted at AT&T Station.
 The match was in Wells Fargo Arena which at stones’ throw distance from the station.

 It was cold night of early February.
 We joined to herd of people walking towards arena from the station.
 It was orange color all over, as local team’s jersey was of that color.
 My colleague was also sporting it for the whole day and was warming up for the game in the evening.
 As we approached the arena, my excitement reached the peak.
 After entering the arena past security checks, we went towards our seats straight-away.
 It was pre-match time.
 The arena had at the center of the court(called hockey rink) TV monitors hanging.